1.1. Self-consistent calculation

 rhofinal = f['rho']['final'].value

 mapped to Python dictionaries.
-I then use list(f.keys())
+I then use list(f.keys()) to navigate

 the structure.
 The result is found in the value attribute.